 If you have ever slipped off a slabby boulder, you can probably attest to why shoes can help you save some skin.
 We all know how easily these rough walls can strip the skin from our hands, and our feet aren’t exempt from this either.

 As for hygiene, the most common issue that springs to mind is fungal infections, with athlete’s foot being one of the most frequently cited.

-While it is true those who already have developed athlete’s foot shouldn’t be climbing barefoot in the gym, the same can’t be said for those that don’t have the condition.
+While it is true those who already have developed athlete’s foot shouldn’t be climbing barefoot in the gym, the same can’t be said for those who don’t have the condition.
 Even if you have come into contact with the same surfaces as someone who has this fungal infection, there’s certainly no guarantee it will be transmitted.
 In fact, fungi like Athlete’s Foot require moist, dark environments to grow, like the inside of our shoes.
 According to the American Academy of Dermatology, this is why Athlete’s Foot is non-existent in those who adopt a barefoot lifestyle.

 Providing you allow your feet proper ventilation after your barefoot gym session (ideally by also leaving the gym barefoot) then you will deny the fungus the conditions it needs to grow.